A hilarious romp through 50 years of broadcasting.

 Our Café bar will be open before each event.
 We serve a range of alcoholic, hot, and soft drinks, as well as pre-packaged snack such as crisps, baked goods and chocolates.
 We are not serving meals at this time.
 There will be protective screens at the bar and box office, and all staff will be wearing protective equipment.

 All payments will be cashless, with contactless card payments being available and preferable.

 The toilets will be open; however, we will be limiting the number of people allowed in these spaces at any one time.

 The cloakroom will be closed.
-You will be able to take your belongings into the auditorium with you, but please bring the minimum amount of personal items needed.
+You will be able to take your belongings into the auditorium with you, but please bring the minimum number of personal items needed.

 Your privacy and NHS Test and Trace